e-fever/qmljsify/README.md

 Installation Instruction
 =================

-The qmljsify is available in Docker Hub.
+A pre-built version of qmljsify is available in Docker Hub.
 You may pull the docker image directly:

 ```
 docker pull benlau/qmljsify